dfsnow/sno.ws/content/writing/2023-06-17-comparing-500-billion-rows-with-data-table.md

 ## Conclusion

-So that's the test data, but what about the original problem with 500 billion rows?
+So, that's the test data, but what about the original problem with 500 billion rows?
 Can the `data.table` solution actually finish running it?

 Yes it can!
 Though with some caveats: